Home Log in Sign up Profile Log out

 Limortacci tua – A Strong Insult (Use with Caution!)

 Possibly the most infamous Roman expression, limortacci tua literally means your dead relatives.
-It can be very offensive, but is also sometimes used jokingly among friends.
-If you're addressing multiple people, you can say limortacci vostra.
+It can be very offensive but is sometimes used jokingly among friends.
+If addressing multiple people, you can say limortacci vostra.

 Limortacci tua, sei sempre in ritardo!
 (Damn you, you’re always late!)